About

 Session Context

-Per-session, per-currency notes covering all four trading sessions (Sydney, Tokyo, London, New York) for all 8 G8 currencies.
-Each note is anchored to actual ForexFactory calendar events — citing the specific catalyst (data release, CB speaker) rather than generic CB-stance commentary.
+Per-session, per-currency notes covering all four trading sessions (Sydney, Tokyo, London, New York) for all 8 major currencies.
+Each note is anchored to actual Finnhub calendar events — citing the specific catalyst (data release, CB speaker) rather than generic CB-stance commentary.
 Displayed in the Session tab of the Currency Strength Heatmap modal.
-Updated 12× daily.
+Updated 4× daily alongside the narrative.

 All other sections — prices, COT data, yield curve, heatmap, news — consume market data directly.
 AI does not generate, filter, or modify price data.